StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_limit.md

 +---------+
 ```

-Example 2: Obtain subset elements from the BITMAP value with elements value from 1, limit 100, the limit exceeds the length of the BITMAP value and all the matching elements are returned.
+Example 2: Obtain 100 elements from the BITMAP value with elements value starting from 1,.
+The limit exceeds the length of the BITMAP value and all the matching elements are returned.

 ```Plaintext
 select bitmap_to_string(bitmap_subset_limit(bitmap_from_string('1,1,3,1,5,3,5,7,7,9'), 1, 100)) value;